Statistics

 Issuances of sustainable debt securities in the euro area

-The outstanding amount of sustainable debt securities issued in the euro area has more than tripled in the last three years.
-However, their share remains relatively small, accounting for less than 7% of all debt securities issued in the euro area.
+The outstanding amount of sustainable debt securities issued in the euro area has almost quadrupled in the last four years.
+However, their share remains relatively small, accounting for around 7,5% of all debt securities issued in the euro area.
 Among these, green debt securities dominate, making up two-thirds of the market.

 Source: ESCB calculations.